kazuar/kazuar.github.io/_posts/2015-8-6-scrape-wikipedia-tutorial.md

             self._countries_data = json.load(input_file)
 {% endhighlight %}

-The next code is for creating dictionaries that will allow us to do the folowing:
+The next code is for creating dictionaries that will allow us to do the following:

 1. Translate between 2 letter country code to country name (using the 'ISO 3166-1 alpha-2' values from each country)
 2. Translate between 3 letter country code to country name (using the 'ISO 3166-1 alpha-3' values from each country)